 Connecting Sony ICD-ux560 to your Computer

-Anyway, the recorder does not come with a cable, and you’ll need to get one.
+Anyway, the recorder does not come with a standard USB cable, and you’ll need to get one.
 I know it’s a pain, but they are only $5 on Amazon and worth every penny!
-Search for female to male USB cable and you’ll get lots of options.
+Search for female to male Type-A USB cable and you’ll get lots of options.
 If you have a more recent Mac laptop (2016 or later model), you’ll have to get a cable to connect your Sony ICD-ux560 to your Mac computer.
 You’ll need a female USB A to male USB C cable.